 Introduction to CSS Font Change

-The CSS codes are written with the html pages using style tags; we can follow some rules and syntax for customized the web pages will be more attractive.
-We can use font style for creating web applications in the user-friendly with their own attributes, properties, and elements with user-specified values.
+The HTML pages use style tags to write CSS codes.
+We can follow some rules and syntax for customizing the web pages will be more attractive.
+We can use font styles to create user-friendly web applications with their attributes, properties, and elements with user-specified values.

 <html>